jacob-abe/goodnight_ai_api/README.md

 ### Text+ Image gen flow
 * Genre and settings comes from client
 * Check if client can generate the story(Rate limit)
-* Store the new story request in user's mongo collection and mark status as pending text generation
+* Store the new story request in user's DB collection and mark status as pending text generation
 * Send back story ID back to client

 ### Story generation cloud function
-* Fetch pending story requests from mongo
+* Fetch pending story requests from db
 * Generate prompt, send to open AI to generate story
 * Summarise the story for image generation
 * Store the summary and text to the story under user, mark status as image generation pending